- United States Court of Appeals for the Second Circuit

 Ned graduated summa cum laude from the University of Pennsylvania Law School and was an editor of the Law Review.
 He also received a Ph.D. in philosophy from the University of Pennsylvania.
 He served as law clerk to Honorable Louis H. Pollak, United States District Judge for the Eastern District of Pennsylvania, and Honorable Anthony J. Scirica, Circuit Judge of the United States Court of Appeals for the Third Circuit, including an additional year as special clerk to assist Judge Scirica in his role as chair of the Committee on Rules of Practice and Procedure.

 Ned is actively involved in a wide range of constitutional rights and other pro bono litigation.
-He is a member of the legal committee of the ACLU of Philadelphia, as well as a director of the Philadelphia chapter, and has regularly worked with the ACLU on litigation involving such issues as free speech, the right to marry, and immigrants’ rights.
+He is a director of the ACLU of Philadelphia and spent more than a decade as a member of the legal committee of the Philadelphia Chapter.
+He has regularly worked with the ACLU on litigation involving issues such as free speech, the right to marry, and immigrants’ rights.
 He has also worked frequently with public interest lawyers seeking assistance in bringing complex litigation.
 He has received awards from HIAS and Council Migration Service of Philadelphia and Community Legal Services for this work.

 - American Antitrust Institute, Outstanding Antitrust Litigation Achievement in Private Law Practice, 2016